redis/redis-doc/docs/getting-started/faq.md

 And now the long one:

-The Redis background saving schema relies on the copy-on-write semantic of fork in modern operating systems: Redis forks (creates a child process) that is an exact copy of the parent.
+The Redis background saving schema relies on the copy-on-write semantic of the `fork` system call in modern operating systems: Redis forks (creates a child process) that is an exact copy of the parent.
 The child process dumps the DB on disk and finally exits.
 In theory the child should use as much memory as the parent being a